 Sulfur Burps: What Are They?

-Treating sulfur burps at home involves making some dietary changes.
+While it would be hard to get rid of sulfur burps instantly, there are simple home remedies and habits you can try.
+Typically, treating sulfur burps at home involves making some dietary changes.
 Cutting back on sulfur-containing vegetables may also help with smelly burps, but the effect varies from person to person.
-Experiment by removing one food at a time from your diet for two or three days to find out what triggers an attack.
-If your dentures are loose, go to see your dentist.
-You can also help keep your breath fresh by rinsing with a mouthwash after meals.
+Experiment by removing one food at a time from your diet for two or three days to see if you can identify what triggers the odorous burps.

 This article is intended to promote understanding of and knowledge about general oral health topics.
 It is not intended to be a substitute for professional advice, diagnosis or treatment.
 Always seek the advice of your dentist or other qualified healthcare provider with any questions you may have regarding a medical condition or treatment.